 With a keen interest in exploring UK connections, the Monash Warwick Alliance Joint PhD was the perfect platform for Sean to be able to take his studies further.
-Sean successfully applied for a Monash Warwick Alliance Joint Phd and his research into the performance of law exploring all aspects of performance during court trials, including how dress impacts a trial, how space is created, and the role of the audience and the use of visual screens began.
+Sean successfully applied for the Joint Phd and his research into the performance of law exploring all aspects of performance during court trials, including how dress impacts a trial, how space is created, the role of the audience, and the use of visual screens, began.

 Sean’s experience with the Monash Warwick Alliance dates to 2013, when he took part in the Monash Warwick Alliance International Conference of Undergraduate Research (ICUR).

 Sean also spent time on exchange in the School of Law at the University of Warwick towards the end of his undergraduate course in 2013.
-It was there he met Gary Watt, who’s now his Joint PhD law supervisor.
+It was there he met Gary Watt, his PhD law supervisor.

 “I was really excited by Gary’s research.
-It met a lot of my interests and I knew at that moment I wanted to do the Monash Warwick Alliance Joint PhD.
-I had a fantastic supervisor, Felix Nobis, at Monash, and a potential fantastic supervisor at Warwick.
-I knew that with both of them behind me I’d have the motivation to get it done.”
+It met a lot of my interests, and I knew at that moment I wanted to do the Monash Warwick Alliance Joint PhD.
+I also had a fantastic supervisor, Felix Nobis, at Monash”

-His future plans involve continuing the interdisciplinary nature of his work and hopefully being able to take this into policy development.
-In terms of his Joint PhD, Sean hopes his research has potential spin-offs in helping to educate legal practitioners, judges and others involved in the legal field.
+After completing his Joint PhD, his future plans at that time involved continuing the interdisciplinary nature of his work and hopefully being able to take this into policy development.
+He hoped his research would have potential spin-offs in helping to educate legal practitioners, judges and others involved in the legal field.